Preparing students for a placement within a mental health care setting

 - Black Dog institute fact sheets: Depression in Older People

 - RANZCP Position statement: Psychiatry services for older people

 - ClinEdAus – Dementia subpage

 - Gold Coast Health – Mental Health (YouTube channel)

 Risk assessment and safety planning

 Students and health professionals need to be able to identify potential risks and respond to these in an appropriate manner.
 In the mental health setting, students may need to complete a risk assessment.
-The Health Education Training Institute (HETI) video: Managing Risk in Mental Health Services outlines the importance of risk assessment.
-This video provides general information regarding risk assessments which then can be applied to the placement context.
-Other resources, which focus on risk assessment and safety planning, include:
+Resources, which focus on risk assessment and safety planning, include: